hizo/operam-test/README.md

 ## Requirements

-- node v8 or higher due to use of `util.promisify`
+- node v8 or higher due to use of `util.promisify` and ES6 features

 ## Instructions

-- start database
+1.  start MongoDB database with `docker-compose up`
-- run ingest command once
+2.  run data ingest with `npm run ingest`
-- start backend \*
+3.  start Express server with `npm run server` \*
-- start frontend
+4.  start frontend

 \* complexity of algorithm that transforms data back to tree structure is O(n), because it uses only 1 loop